 - Broken Bones or Muscle Damage

-How is Long-Term Disability Different than Short Term Disability?
+How Is Long-Term Disability Different from Short Term Disability?

 Long-term disability insurance is actually one of two disability insurance options.
 Some individuals may be eligible for short-term disability insurance as well.
 While both do the same thing in theory (provide a percentage of income while the individual is unable to work) there are still some differences between the two.